Common Problems of Premiere Pro and How to Solve Them

 • Video clips wrong size in the timeline

-Before we get started with our tips for how to optimize Premiere Pro, we want to mention that Adobe announced in February of 2023 that both Premiere and After Effects may crash on computers with NVIDIA graphics drivers due to a problem with NVIDIA game-ready drivers 531.18 and 531.26.
-This issue may also cause Apple ProRes RAW playback in Adobe applications to show black frames.
+Before we get started with our tips for how to optimize Premiere Pro, we want to mention that Adobe announced in February 2023 that both Premiere and After Effects may crash on computers with NVIDIA graphics drivers due to a problem with NVIDIA game-ready drivers 531.18 and 531.26.
+This issue may also cause Apple ProRes RAW playback in Adobe applications to display black frames.
 To workaround, roll back to the previous studio driver version 528.49.

 1. Problems with Warp Stabilizer